fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 * Emmanuel Chevreux, a long-time friend of Alex from his Dofus days, who has worked alongside him since [at least 2015](https://archive.ph/jTL33) on a project known as Sourcerev.
 * Anthony Garcia, a.k.a.
 "Lagg", a Team Fortress 2 Wiki sysop.
+* Hadrien Jared, of [Hadrien Design](https://archive.md/QSBej).
+Hadrien has designed the web frontend on a lot of Alex's projects, from Acuata.com, to SourceRev, to Mannco.store.

 Acuata.com first appeared on January 15, 2014, having a very different set of services on its roster: